" /> Florida Mediation Attorney | Ludwin Law Group

 Florida Mediation Attorney

 Mediation offers a faster, more affordable path to resolution than litigation.
-Whether you’re facing a civil dispute, business conflict, family matter, or pre-litigation standoff, our mediator and mediation counsel can guide you toward settlement.
+Whether you’re facing a civil dispute, business conflict, family matter, or pre-litigation standoff, we serve as both neutral mediator and mediation counsel to guide disputes toward settlement.

 Resolve Your Dispute.
 Keep Control.
 Avoid Litigation.